-Table 1 reports the diffuse-field related equivalent continuous A-weighted sound pressure levels obtained with the manikin manufacturer's diffuse-field frequency response according to the procedure explained in paragraph 3.3.
-The diffuse-field frequency response has been selected because of the suggestions made up by Janniello [5], Dajani et al. [6] and Brammer et al. [12].
+Table 1 reports the diffuse-field related equivalent continuous A-weighted sound pressure levels obtained with the manikin manufacturer's diffuse-field frequency response according to the procedure explained in paragraph 3.2.1.
+The diffuse-field frequency response has been selected because of the suggestions made up by Ianniello [5], Dajani et al. [6] and Brammer et al. [14].

 The noise exposure levels reported in Table 1 are extremely variable: from a minimum value of 50 dB(A) to a maximum value of 87 dB(A).
-Moreover, in 16 cases (17%) the level of 80 dB(A) is exceeded (this happens always and only in the telephone central office I).
+For all the measurements, 80 dB(A) is exceeded in 16 cases (11%) in the second occupational setting, in 4 cases (3%) in the sixth occupational setting and in 13 cases (9%) in the seventh one.
 By these data we can conclude that the risk of hearing loss could exist for some workers in certain conditions.